ozyinc/website/content/cv.en.md

 {{< cv/collapse title="METU Young Entrepreneurs Society (METU YES)" >}}
 I was a member of the society for 3 years, of which I was the IT coordinator for 1.5 years.
 During my time I took responsibility on organizing many events (like Crystal Tree Awarding Ceremony, Entrepreneurship and Engineering Summit and NASA Space Apps Challenge) and interviews and maintained and improved the infrastructure needs of the society.

 During my time in the society I got to know many people from my university and from the entrepreneurship ecosystem in Turkey.
 Furthermore, I have gained experience in creating and developing web solutions and learned from my mistakes (including accidentally wiping an SQL database with a wrong query on production :sweat_smile: ).
-(TODO: Write an article about experience)
+I have further described my experience with those here: {{< todo >}}

 {{< /cv/collapse >}}